 Meanwhile there were also questions about the qualitative aspect of modern technology: not just how much was happening, but whether the kinds of things that were happening were for the best.
 The most celebrated example was the publication in 1962 of Rachel Carson’s Silent Spring.
 While by modern standards lacking in rigour, it drew widespread attention to the unintended effects of agricultural chemicals, and in particular pesticides.
 Pesticides were supposed to be the scientific magic bullet that zapped the pests that ate the crops that grew in the field that Jack sowed.
 Jack was supposed to get a bumper harvest from a crop unmolested by wildlife marauders, and indeed he usually did.
-But meanwhile the poisoned pests were being eaten by their predators, and then their predators, up to the top of the food chain, where resided all the rarest and most celebrated wild creatures, especially the avian raptors―eagles, hawks, buzzards, etc. The pesticides dissolved into fatty tissues and became increasingly concentrated, resulting in sick birds, thinner eggshells and dead chicks.
-This was increasingly noticed, and finally Rachel Carson blew the whistle, followed by a thousand other, increasingly shrill whistles.
+But meanwhile the poisoned pests were being eaten by their predators, and then their predators, up to the top of the food chain, where resided all the rarest and most celebrated wild creatures, especially the avian raptors: eagles, hawks, buzzards, etc. The pesticides dissolved into fatty tissues and became increasingly concentrated, resulting in sick birds, thinner eggshells and dead chicks.
+This was increasingly noticed, and finally Carson blew the whistle, followed by a thousand other, increasingly shrill whistles.
 The magic bullets were not magic at all.
-They were just blunt instruments serving one sectional interest while creating mayhem everywhere else―just like my friend’s vacuum cleaner.
-Th‘meme’is is widely considered to mark the beginning of the modern environmental movement.
+They merely solved one local problem at the expense of creating other problems elsewhere, just like my friend’s vacuum cleaner.
+The ‘meme’ that, possibly, any attempt at technological progress might ultimately be self-defeating, spread quickly, and is widely considered to mark the beginning of the modern environmental movement.

 We cannot avoid noting here that contrasting narratives are often self-serving for their proponents, and that this enormously complicates the task of interpreting the data objectively.
 Old fashioned socialists and marketeers alike have an interest in playing down environmental problems and stressing the benefits of economic growth.
 Environmental activists feed off pessimistic stories.
 These justify their work, give a meaning to their lives, bring new recruits and grants and membership fees.
 Cynics think they would continue to tell apocalyptic tales whatever the actual situation.
-It is also the case that many environmentalists think people would actually be happier with a less crassly consumerist lifestyle, but know they will never persuade them of this directly.
+It is also the case that many environmentalists think people would actually be happier with a less crassly consumerist lifestyle (Elgin, 1981), but know they will never persuade them of this directly.
 So the apocalyptic “it’s a question of sheer survival” story is good for grabbing attention and getting people to think about their lifestyles.

 So now we have a number of pessimistic ‘decline’ (or “Jeremiad”) narratives set against the prevailing optimistic Progressive (or “Panglossian”) narrative.
 Whole books, think tanks, schools of thought grew up dedicated to these two ways of arranging and making sense of the data.
-On the optimistic side we find ‘technological cornucopians’ who really believe there are no limits that cannot be overcome.
+On the optimistic side we find ‘technological cornucopians’ (like Simon 1977, 1994, Beckerman 1995) who really believe there are no limits that cannot be overcome.
 We find these both in capitalist north America and in communist Russia.
 In fashionable Marxist circles in Europe, it was taboo and a ‘bourgeois deviation’ to suggest that there might be environmental limits to the socialist utopia.
-Russian delegates to international conferences blandly declared ‘There are no environmental problems in the Soviet Union’.
+Russian delegates to international conferences would blandly declare ‘There are no environmental problems in the Soviet Union’.
 I heard them.